sedostheatre/sedos.co.uk/input/shows/2020-zoom-your-own-improv.md

 RedirectFrom:
   - whatson/simprov.htm
 ---
+**Following their stirling efforts over the past few months, the Banana Hut Gang are taking a break from performing for a little bit.**

+If you don't know how you'll cope without them, all their Zoom and some of their 'before-times' shows can be seen on their [YouTube channel](https://sedos.co.uk/events/[https://www.youtube.com/%E2%80%8Bchannel/%E2%80%8BUC2gp5U6JvDumjMpCSqntSdA%5D(https://www.youtube.com/channel/UC2gp5U6JvDumjMpCSqntSdA)).

+\-------

-**Sedos' improv group, The Banana Hut Gang, are here to cheer up your Wednesday evenings with their virtual improv show live from isolation.**
+Sedos' improv group, The Banana Hut Gang, are here to cheer up your Wednesday evenings with their virtual improv show live from isolation.

 *Zoom Your Own...Improv!* is back with a vengeance.
 Watch the show live on Zoom, all for free and all from the comfort of your own home - like everything at the moment!